Board decisions (also known as board resolutions) are legally binding decisions taken by the directors of a limited company.

-To amend the company’s articles, a special resolution should be passed – this means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by number of shareholders present if voting by a show of hands) must agree to it.
+To amend the company’s articles, a special resolution should be passed.
+This means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by a number of shareholders present if voting is by a show of hands) must agree to it.

 A vote on a special resolution can either take place by holding a general meeting of the shareholders, or via a written resolution.